City Tattersalls Club: Location

 During the 1950s, a film company was located on the top floor, with its vault on the roof, presumably so that when film exploded the burst would go upward.

 In December 1992, 'Silks Bar and Grill' was born.
 During the 90s, Sydney was seeing an upgrade of office blocks and shopping arcades; City Tattersalls Club was ageing, exclusive, and ran a strict dress code.

-The Silks Bar and Grill opening was strategic, as it allowed the club to capitalise on the Government of New South Wales 5 kilometre ruling, allowing residents outside a 5 km radius to simply sign into a registered club.
-Being a separate entrance, this protected the main membership of City Tattersalls Club.
+The Silks Bar and Grill opening was strategic, as it allowed the club to capitalise on the Government of New South Wales 5-kilometre ruling, allowing residents outside a 5 km radius to simply sign into a registered club.
+Being a separate entrance, this protected the main membership of the City Tattersalls Club.

 After approval by its board members in 2007 City Tattersalls Club purchased the Merivale building at 194 Pitt Street and took back its occupancy of 196 Pitt Street previously occupied by National Australia Bank.

 In July 2022 City Tattersalls Club temporarily closed its famous Pitt Street building for a major redevelopment which includes a refurbishment of the existing facilities while paying respect to its heritage, and the construction of a hotel and 256 residential apartments.

 While the redevelopment is taking place, City Tattersalls Club has opened three other venues in Sydney's CBD for members and guests to enjoy.
-They are The St James at 114 Castlereagh Street, The Castlereagh at 199 Castlereagh Street and The Barracks at 5-7 Barrack Street.
+They are The St James at 114 Castlereagh Street, The Castlereagh at 199 Castlereagh Street, and The Barracks at 5–7 Barrack Street.

 The Castlereagh is operated in partnership with celebrity chef Colin Fassnidge.

 History and milestones

-The City Tattersalls Club building at 202-204 Pitt Street was occupied from 1891.
+The City Tattersalls Club building at 202–204 Pitt Street was occupied from 1891.
 Built at a small cost by today's standards, the building was described as presenting a free and effective rendering of the classic Renaissance style of architecture.
-It was constructed of Pyrmont, New South Wales freestone, finished in rubble masonry, relieved by handsome pilasters balustrades, moulded Courses and carved enrichments which were said to "combine to produce a striking though harmonious effect".
+It was constructed of Pyrmont, New South Wales freestone, finished in rubble masonry, relieved by handsome pilasters balustrades, moulded Courses, and carved enrichments which were said to "combine to produce a striking though harmonious effect".
 The rearing horse figure which surmounted the building until 2007 was carved from a single block of stone measuring 200 cuft.
 City Tattersalls bought the building in 1975 at a fraction of its value in its centenary year.
 City Tattersalls' second home, premises at 240 Pitt Street with a narrow frontage was occupied until moving to the present site in 1924.
-The old building still exists today with the club's name still discernible on the front fascia.
+The old building exists today with the club's name still discernible on the front fascia.

-In 1930, Amy Johnson spent six weeks touring Australia after her circumnavigation of the world at public events attended by cheering crowds at the City Tattersalls Club by posing on the club's front balcony at Pitt Street.
+In 1930, Amy Johnson spent six weeks touring Australia after she circumnavigated the world at public events attended by cheering crowds at the City Tattersalls Club by posing on the club's front balcony at Pitt Street.